 For example, in The Open Society and Its Enemies (1945), Popper wrote that “all moral urgency has its basis in the urgency of suffering or pain” (p.
 548), and that “the fight against suffering must be considered a duty, while the right to care for the happiness of others must be considered a privilege confined to the close circle of their friends. … Pain, suffering, injustice, and their prevention, these are the eternal problems of public morals, the ‘agenda’ of public policy …” (p.
 442).

 Likewise, in his book Conjectures and Refutations (1963), he wrote: “Do not allow your dreams of a beautiful world to lure you away from the claims of men who suffer here and now” (p.
 485).
 He went on to write: “In brief, it is my thesis that human misery is the most urgent problem of a rational public policy and that happiness is not such a problem” (p.
 485).
-And: “we should never attempt to balance anybody’s misery against somebody else’s happiness” (p.
-485-486).
+And: “we should never attempt to balance anybody’s misery against somebody else’s happiness” (pp. 485-486).
 (For more, see Popper, 1963, ch.
 18; Shearmur, 1996, ch.
 4.)

 A misreading of Popper